 Yes.
 The following people should talk to their doctor before getting the nasal-spray vaccine:

 Yes.
 Even with a flu vaccine, you aren't 100% protected.
-Each year, the flu vaccine contains 3 different strains (kinds) of the virus.
+Each year, the flu vaccine contains different strains (kinds) of the virus.
 The strains chosen are those that scientists believe are most likely to show up in the United States that year.
-If the choice is right, the vaccine can be as much as 70% to 90% effective in preventing the flu in healthy adults.
-If you're older than 65 years of age, the vaccine is less likely to prevent the flu.
+If the choice is right, the vaccine can be as much as 70 to 90% effective in preventing the flu in healthy adults.
 Even if you get the flu after being vaccinated, your flu symptoms can be milder than if you didn't get the vaccine.
 You'll also reduce your risk of complications from the flu.

 Yes.
 The flu vaccine is safe.
 There are very few side effects.
-If you got the flu shot, your arm may be sore for a few days.
-You may have a fever, feel tired or have sore muscles for a short time.
-If you got the nasal-spray vaccine, you may have a runny nose, headache, cough or sore throat.
+If you received the flu shot, your arm may be sore for a few days.
+You may have a low grade fever, feel tired, or have sore muscles for a short time.
+If you received the nasal-spray vaccine, you may have a runny nose, headache, cough, or sore throat.

 It is also safe to get the flu shot while breastfeeding your baby.
-The flu shot cannot cause you or your nursing baby to get sick.
+The flu shot cannot cause your nursing baby to get sick.

-Antiviral flu drugs are prescription medicines that can be used to help prevent and/or treat the flu.
-There are four antiviral flu drugs: amantadine, oseltamivir, rimantadine and zanamavir.
-All 4 of these antiviral drugs have been approved to treat the flu.
-If you take one of these drugs within 2 days of getting sick, it can lessen your symptoms, decrease the amount of time you are sick and make you less contagious to other people.
+Antiviral flu drugs are prescription medicines that can be used to help treat the flu.
+If you take one of these drugs within two days of getting sick, it can lessen your symptoms, decrease the amount of time you are sick, and make you less contagious to other people.
 However, most healthy people who have the flu get better without using an antiviral flu drug.
 Your doctor will decide whether one of these medicines is right for you.